Cipherbunker/Diy-Spotify/README.md

 Manifest.xml

+With the ones provided.

+setup:

-I run the Html5 audio player on a hfs file server that needs a user name and password. recommend setting up a user just for the app in hfs file server (I use a user named phone) add the user name and password into the MainActivity.java the ip information needs to also be added to this file before you compile the code in android studio.
+I run the Html5 audio player on a hfs file server that needs a user name and password.
+I recommend setting up a user just for the app in hfs file server (I use a user named phone) add the user name and password into the MainActivity.java the ip information needs to also be added to this file before you compile the code in android studio.